opentelekomcloud/sphinx-opensearch/README.md

 ## Example

-The following example shows the usage of python-sphinxsearch.
+The following example shows the usage of sphinx-opensearch.

 ---
 **NOTE**